artichoke/artichoke/README.md

 `artichoke` supports executing programs via files, stdin, or inline with one or more `-e` flags.

-Artichoke does not yet support local filesystem access.
+Artichoke can `require`, `require_relative`, and `load` files from the local filesystem, but otherwise does not yet support local filesystem access.
 A temporary workaround is to inject data into the interpreter with the `--with-fixture` flag, which reads file contents into a `$fixture` global.

 ```console
 $ artichoke --help